DanielGitHub781/Habit-Tracker---IU/README.md

 1. Open your Terminal/Command window
 2. Check if Python 3.8 or later is installed
-    Check the cureent version by typing:
+    Check the current version by typing:

     ```
    python --version
    ```

-3. Check if you have the latest pip version intalled:
+3. Check if you have the latest pip version installed:

     Upgrade pip by typing in: